 About The Data: Celtra in Q2 2012 measured baseline ad performance and engagement data from nearly 60 handset and tablet campaigns that span the automotive, entertainment, finance and retail industries.

-Topics: Analytics & Automated, Automotive, Brand Metrics, Connected Device Comparisons, Financial Services, Media & Entertainment, Mobile Phone, Online, Online & Mobile, Retail & E-Commerce, Social Media, Videogames
+Topics: Analytics & Automated, Automotive, Brand Metrics, Connected Device Comparisons, Data-driven, Financial Services, Media & Entertainment, Mobile Phone, Online, Online & Mobile, Retail & E-Commerce, Social Media, Videogames

 Subscribe now to receive more charts and articles like this in your inbox.
 A fast read in a clean, mobile-friendly design.